 What is Vertical Integration?

-A vertical integration is when a firm extends its operations within its value chain.
+A vertical integration is when a firm extends its operations within its supply chain.
 It means that a vertically integrated company will bring in previously outsourced operations in-house.
 The direction of vertical integration can either be upstream (backward) or downstream (forward).
 This can be achieved either by internally developing an extended production line or by acquiring vertically.

 The Four Degrees of Vertical Integration